 Learning with nature

-- It’s nesting season and the birds are not just sitting on their eggs, they are also searching for food for their chicks and need to sustain themselves through this period too.
+- During nesting season, the birds won’t just be sitting on their eggs, they’ll also be searching for food for their chicks and will need to sustain themselves through this period too.
 A well-placed feeder, stacked out with food, will become a vital source of food for them and help ensure the survival of their chicks.
 Read more about caring for birds in the spring here.

 - Help them to understand that every creature is precious and that they all need somewhere to nest, drink and eat to survive.